Product: ProfileUnity-FlexApp

 powershell Test-NetConnection -Port 443 -ComputerName IP or FQDN of ProU Server

-ProfileUnity 685 current port map for reference
+Current ProfileUnity port map for reference